Computational Bioengineering¶

 From this, we see that the steady state protein concentration is proportional to the product of the two synthesis rates and inversely proportional to the product of the two degradation rates.

-And this gives us our first design puzzle: the cell could control protein expression level in at least four different ways: It could modulate (1) transcription, (2) translation, (3) mRNA degradation or (4) protein degradation rates (or combinations thereof).
-Are there tradeoffs between these different options?
-Are they all used indiscriminately or is one favored in natural contexts?
+Design rule: the cell can control protein expression level in at least four different ways: It could modulate (1) transcription, (2) translation, (3) mRNA degradation or (4) protein degradation rates.
+Or combinations thereof.

 From gene expression to gene regulation - adding a repressor¶